disa-lab/Thesis-Alamin-MSc/README.md

 # Thesis: Democratizing Software Development and Machine Learning Using Low Code Applications

 This repository contains the dataset and codes that was used for the thesis.
-The thesis mainly consists of three chapters.
+The thesis mainly consists of four chapters.
 Each contains its own repository under this master repository.

 ## Repository Structure:
 - `/Chapter_2:` dir